bhaberer/cinch-wikipedia/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Changelog

+* v0.0.6
+    * Updated `Cinch::Toolbox.get_html_element` to not raise an Exception on css entities not existing in the page, it will now instead return `Nil`.